Saturday, August 03, 2024

 My mind goes to strange places sometimes, for reasons I usually don't understand.

 I don't mean strange in that the places are strange.
 I mean, I don't know why I am there.
 They repeat, like these little memory attractors, but there's nothing to find there.
-I get the feeling that there was something incomplete that happened, some kind of expectation that whatever was there might recur, and it never did, and that expectation was like a door left open, that can never close, and once in a while I just happen to wander by, and in I go.
+I get the feeling that there was something incomplete that happened, some kind of expectation that whatever was there might recur or continue, and it never did, and that expectation was like a door left open, that it's now too late to be closed, and once in a while I just happen to wander by, and in I go.

 I'll quickly note what brought me here, just now.
 Rearranging some computer code to plot some data.
 Wondering, how do I best approach this little model selection problem in python?
 I am not a great python programmer.
 I know how I'd do it in MATLAB, that's for sure.
 I only need to vary one parameter, the slope, since by design the means of the different conditions should be the same.
 Right?
 I should print them out just to be sure.